-Biochemistry Seminar Room, 264 McDonnell Science Department of Biochemistry and Molecular Biophysics Washington University in St. Louis School of Medicine biochem.wustl.edu 314 - 362 - 4152 The Galburt Lab strives to understand the physical mechanisms of transcription initiation and other important DNA-protein interactions.
+Biochemistry Seminar Room, 264 McDonnell Science Department of Biochemistry and Molecular Biophysics biochem.wustl.edu 314 - 362 - 4152 The Galburt Lab strives to understand the physical mechanisms of transcription initiation and other important DNA-protein interactions.
 More specifically, we use a variety of single-molecule and ensemble biophysical techniques including both optical and magnetic tweezers and fluorescent microscopy to investigate how the assembly of initiation complexes on gene promoters leads to DNA unwinding and transcription.
 Our work is currently focused on the mechanisms of basal transcription initiation in Eukaryotes and on factor-regulated transcription in Mycobacterium tuberculosis.

-For those chasing first-in-class therapeutics...
+See more research: biochem.wustl.edu/spotlight For those chasing first-in-class therapeutics...